-Organizations of all sizes are migrating from on-premises networks to cloud networks, which means more sensitive information is being stored in the cloud.
+Cloud network security is important because sensitive information is migrated to the cloud, where it becomes more vulnerable.
 This information needs to be protected, but the cloud also introduces new challenges that can make security tricky.

-The things that make the cloud so powerful also make it challenging to secure.
+The challenges facing cloud network security are also what make operationalizing into the cloud so powerful.
 For starters, deploying new assets in a cloud network is very easy.
 In an on-premises network, the IT and security teams have oversight over all new infrastructure.
 This means expanding the network is slow and laborious, but it also means that all new infrastructure is configured by security experts.
 In a cloud network, new infrastructure can be instantly added by any person or system with the right credentials, with no direct involvement by the IT or security teams.
 This makes it far easier to expand the network, but also increases the chance that new infrastructure isn’t configured securely and thus is vulnerable to attack.

-Another unique challenge of securing cloud networks is the speed of change in cloud environments.
+Another unique challenge of network security in cloud computing is the speed of change in cloud environments.
 Technologies like autoscaling and serverless computing mean that assets in a cloud network are constantly appearing and disappearing.
 Traditional security measures like vulnerability scanning are no longer enough because a vulnerable asset might only exist for a few minutes—which is more than enough time for a malicious actor to find and exploit it, but not nearly enough time for a weekly or even daily scan to detect it.